Pauan/programming-notes/Single dispatch multi-methods.rst

 Python tries to work around this problem by using "duck-typing", which means that you would just call ``foo.read()`` and not check its type at all.

-But consider two different classes that both define a method with the same name but very different behavior (e.g. ``FileInput`` and ``Book``).
+But two different classes that both define a method with the same name can have *very* different behavior (e.g. ``FileInput`` and ``Book``).
 In the *best case* you'll get an error, which is what you want.
-In the **worst case** you'll get subtle bugs that are hard to track down.
+In a *worse* case you'll get subtle bugs that are hard to track down.
+In the **worst case** you'll get nasty things like data corruption.
 It would be nice if duck-typing were a bit safer.

-In addition, it *still* doesn't solve the problem of wanting ``MyBook`` to have different behavior when used as a ``FileInput`` and when used as a ``Book``!
+Python introduced `Abstract Base Classes <http://legacy.python.org/dev/peps/pep-3119/>`_ which allows you to do duck-typing in a safer way, but it *still* doesn't solve the problem of wanting ``MyBook`` to have different behavior when used as a ``FileInput`` and when used as a ``Book``!

-I would like to note that Ruby allows for "open classes", which means that you can add new methods to an existing class without creating a sub-class::
+Looking at another language, Ruby allows for "open classes", which means that you can add new methods to an existing class without creating a sub-class::

   class String